VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_item.en.md

 `public Vector3 GetWorldPos()`

 Get the world position of Item.
+Regardless of where this Item is located (inside or outside of a VKC Item Activity), it always returns the coordinates in world space.

 ??? note "Available object types for this method"
     - [VKC Item Field](../VKCComponents/VKCItemField.md)